 - Using an online calculator

-Using standard OEE software, such as Evocon, offers a common way to visualize the production process.
+Using a standard OEE solution, such as Evocon, offers a common way to visualize the production process.
 And it provides a universal language.
 The shared influence on the separated processes from a connected system allows managers to monitor the changes, in real-time, without the need to create new methods to measure and share results.